Producers: Why do you apply more N than needed?

 The SBNRC works, but you have to understand why

 The SBNRC works, and works well for corn, but it comes with background information that has to be applied first.

-This is an important concept, especially when making N recommendations in corn.
+This is an important component of accepted N theory (refereed publications), especially when making N recommendations in corn.
 Why?
 As you will note in the "Location Situation Recommendation" document, we are well aware of sites where we see no evidence of N responsiveness by V8, or even V12, but where we have recommended added fertilizer N. Crucial variable here was knowing that even though the RI was 1.0, the predicted yield potential was high (in one case > 300 bu/ac).
 So what did we do?
 We relied on knowledge that RI and YPO are independent of one another (see Figures 1, 2, 3 in the "Independence YPO and RI" document).
 Knowing this, we knew that there was likely going to be a demand for N, especially late that we wouldn't be able to see at lower yield potentials.
 So what happens?
 The High estimated Yield Potential has to take over.
 The SBNRC works and works well, but it isn't an agronomist.
 It is a reflection of a mathematical algorithm.
 Also, with corn, 110 days doesn't give us a lot of time to make accurate mid-season N recommendations that make sense at 50 days (see differences in total N uptake and stage for corn and wheat http://nue.okstate.edu/Nitrogen_Uptake.htm) With wheat we have 220 days and can make solid decisions at 100 days on the need or lack thereof for added N, especially in light of how much N is in the crop by the end of February.

 Some field experiences necessary to accurately and reliably use the SBNRC in corn follow.